fmalmeida/bacannot/docs/quickstart.rst

 Quickstart
 ==========

-For a rapid and simple quickstart we will use as input the nanopore raw reads provided in the `Canu quickstart section <https://canu.readthedocs.io/en/latest/quick-start.html#assembling-pacbio-clr-or-nanopore-data>`_.
+For a rapid and simple quickstart we will use as input the *Escherichia coli* reference genome.

 Download the data
 -----------------

 .. code-block:: bash

-  # Download and save as oxford.fasta
+  # Download the ecoli ref genome
-  curl -L -o oxford.fasta http://nanopore.s3.climb.ac.uk/MAP006-PCR-1_2D_pass.fasta
+  wget -O ecoli_ref.fna.gz https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/008/865/GCF_000008865.2_ASM886v2/GCF_000008865.2_ASM886v2_genomic.fna.gz
+  gzip -d ecoli_ref.fna.gz

 Run the pipeline
 ----------------